voltura/QuickFolders/README.md

 - Access your five most recent folders directly from the tray icon.
 - Open folders instantly with a single click.
+- Use the global shortcut (Ctrl+Shift+Space) to open the list of your five most recent folders.
+- Navigate and open folders using keys 1-5, all without needing the mouse.
 - Optionally start with Windows.
 - Define custom folder open actions.
 - Light and dark theme support — automatically follows system theme.